lisamelton/video_transcoding/README.md

 By default, the `transcode-video` tool selects the first audio track in the input as the main audio track.
 This is the first track in the output and the default track for playback.

-But you can select any audio track as the main track.
+But you can select any input audio track as the main track.
 In this case, track number 3:

     transcode-video --main-audio 3 "/path/to/Movie.mkv"

+Or you can select the first input audio track in a specific language using a three-letter code instead of a track index number.
+This command selects the first Spanish language track:

+    transcode-video --main-audio spa "/path/to/Movie.mkv"

+If no track in the target language is found, then selection defaults to the first audio track in the input.

 You can also give the main audio track a custom name: